GabrielHK97/satiro/README.md

 ### Introduction and Usage

-Below are examples showing the three main functions: schema creator and validator.
+Below are examples showing the two main functions: schema creator and validator.

 #### Schema creator (Zod):